kyelindholm/mastermind-game/README.md

 3) Once PostgreSQL is installed and your config file is set up, run `npm run create-database` from the root directory.
 As the script's name suggests, this executes the `schema.sql` file within the database directory and will automatically create the database and tables needed to run Mastermind.

-4) Within the root directory, execute `npm run start`.
-This will start the application and automatically open your browser, directed to `localhost:3000`, so that you can play Mastermind!
+4) To create a production-ready build, navigate to the client directory and run `npm run build`.
+Navigate back to the root directory (with `cd ..`) and run `npm run start`.
+Your client and server will start, andd you should be ready to play Mastermind!